Things to see and do during your holiday in Limousin

 All of our guests comment on the superb, yet convenient location of the gîte.
 Saint Germain les Belles is a peaceful village and is surrounded by gently, rolling countryside.
 It boasts many facilities and attractions:

 - You can walk to the village swimming lake and sandy beach in just ten minutes and it provides fantastic, free entertainment for families.
 Enjoy a paddle or a swim, hire pedalos or just relax, while the children build sand-castles.
-There is also a snack bar selling simple meals, drinks and ice creams and on certain evenings, you can enjoy music nights with bands, singing and dancing!
+There is also a restaurant selling lovely meals, drinks and ice creams and on certain evenings, you can enjoy music nights with bands, singing and dancing!

 - There are 2 other bar / restaurants that are a short walk away.
+‘Le Saint Germain’ is a pizza restaurant/bar which also offers a take away service.
+‘Le Tennessee’ is the bar across the road which has themed soirees some weekend evenings.
 Both can be reached on foot within several minutes, solving the problem of who is going to drive after a night out!

 Limousin: The Land of a Thousand Lakes.